Ongoing Offences Continuing Bylaw Breaching Conduct | Ajodhia Legal Services

 [58] In the matter before me, the applicable form of res judicata is issue estoppel.
 For issue estoppel to be successfully invoked, three conditions must be met: (1) the issue must be the same as the one decided in the prior decision; (2) the prior judicial decision must have been final; and (3) the parties to both proceedings must be the same, or their privies (Danyluk v.
 Ainsworth Technologies Inc., [2001] 2 S.C.R.
 460, 2001 SCC 44, at para.
 25, per Binnie J.).

-As shown by the Nolis case above, the res judicata principle, often termed issue estoppel, pertains to a specific legal matter that was already resolved by the courts.
-As a consequence, debate over what legal issue was previously resolved by the courts occasionally arises.
-To put it simply, when a person commits a single offense, such as failing to come to a complete stop at a red traffic light while driving, the person may only face a charge for that action once; however, if the person repeats the offence at some other time, the person may face charges for committing the offence a second time.
+As per the Nolis case above, the res judicata principle, or issue estoppel, applies to a specific legal matter that was already decided by the courts.
+Accordingly, the issue of what was already decided by the courts sometimes comes into question.
+Simply put, where a person commits a singular offence, such as failing to stop at a red light while driving, the person may only be charged for doing so once.
+However, if the person fails to stop again the next day, the person may be charged for committed the offence for a second time.
 Despite the apparent logic, confusion can emerge when, instead of committing an offence anew, a person fails to cease the initial offence.
 An example would be allowing excessive noise to persist after facing an initial charge for a noise violation.
 The Dysart (Municipality) v.
 Reeve, 2000 CanLII 16841, case delved into the distinction between an ongoing bylaw violation and an offence taking place at a single moment in time, affirming that despite the res judicata doctrine, repeated charges could be applicable if an ongoing offence is occurring whereas in Dysart it was said:

 [22] ...
 Multiple prosecutions of an accused or a defendant may well, at some point, justify a stay.
 See, for example, R. v.
 Jack (1997), 1997 CanLII 356 (SCC), 117 C.C.C.
 (3d) 43 (S.C.C.) and R. v.
 Mitchelson (1992), 1992 CanLII 4018 (MB CA), 71 C.C.C.
 (3d) 471 (Man.
 C.A.).
 But the context is important.
 These defendants were charged not with a Criminal Code offence, but with regulatory offences, with violating the municipality’s land use requirements.
 The offences are not alleged to have occurred at a discrete point in time but to be ongoing violations.
 The practical effect of a stay would be to give the defendants a legal non-conforming use by court order without the merits of their position ever having been adjudicated.
 Viewed in this way, it seems to me the community’s tolerance for successive prosecutions is greater than it might be in other kinds of cases.
 At least for now, the community’s interest in enforcing its land use requirements outweighs any unfairness in prosecuting the defendants again.